obi1kenobi/trustfall/README.md

 For a brief overview of the query language and an example of using it to query APIs, check the `demo-hackernews` directory for a simpler demo only querying the HackerNews APIs: [link](https://github.com/obi1kenobi/trustfall/tree/main/demo-hackernews).

-This project currently requires nightly Rust.
-Removing this requirement is planned for the near future: [tracking issue](https://github.com/obi1kenobi/trustfall/issues/15).

 Python bindings are available, and are built automatically on every change to the engine; the most recent version may be downloaded [here](https://github.com/obi1kenobi/trustfall/releases).
 A getting started guide for Python is forthcoming ([tracking issue](https://github.com/obi1kenobi/trustfall/issues/16)); in the meantime, the best resource is the Python bindings'